gzarazaga/shortener/README.md

 mvn spring-boot:run
 The application will start, and you should see the log messages indicating that the server has started successfully.

+### Run the Application with Docker compose

+docker-compose build
+docker-compose up

 ### Access the Application:

 Open your web browser and go to http://localhost:8081.
 You can use postman to rich the web service.